IncognitoCoding/software_log_monitor/README.md

 Each software entry must contain the required YAML keys.
 Copy the previous sample section when adding a new software entry and change the last number.

 The sample file is designed to show you two different software entry examples to show what options you can use.
-The main thing to take away from the sample_software_log_monitor.yaml is that the "name and url_log_path" are a single entry option, and "info_search, post_processing_args, and post_processing_info_search" can be single entry or multiple entries.
+The main thing to take away from the sample_software_log_monitor.yaml is that the "name, url_log_path, email_subject_line, post_processing_send_info, and post_processing_email_subject_line" are a single entry option, and "info_search, post_processing_args, and post_processing_info_search" can be single entry or multiple entries.

 Post-processing offers the ability to add additional functionality when a log entry gets discovered.
 The matched log entry can be passed as the last argument if the post-processing program/script accepts raw arguments without an options flag.
 The matched log can be used as a string in the program/script to perform a task based on that entry.
 You may find this helpful if a specific entry requires a task to be performed, such as deleting a file once a log entry gets discovered.